 Even if you never went to the Las Vegas Strip to eat, you would still be enjoying one of the most exciting dining scenes in the country.
-Michelin starred chefs are cooking off The Strip and some of the top names in the culinary world have restaurants in Las Vegas.
-From Sustainable Seafood to true farm-to-table restaurants, Las Vegas has it all.
+Michelin-starred chefs are cooking off The Strip and some of the top names in the culinary world, like Gordon Ramsay, Joel Robuchon and Michael Mina, have restaurants in Las Vegas.
+From Sustainable Seafood to authentic farm-to-table restaurants, Las Vegas has it all.

-If you venture on to The Strip, you’ll be treated to 240-day dry aged steaks at Carnevino, fresh seafood from the Mediterranean at Costa Di Mare and some of the best wine lists in the world.
-Imagine what your foodie friends will say when they hear you are dining at a Michelin starred restaurants like Joel Robuchon or Guy Savoy, or that you have toured all of Gordon Ramsay’s restaurants or better yet have sampled some boutique wines that can only be found in a wine tower at Aureole.
+Like most living in Las Vegas, you won’t head to The Strip often (unless you work there).
+But when you do, it’s something special.
+Imagine what your foodie friends will say when they hear you are dining at Guy Savoy at Caesars Palace and that you have toured all of Gordon Ramsay’s restaurants, including the innovative Hell’s Kitchen.
+Or, better yet, imagine having sampled some boutique wines that can only be found in a wine tower at Aureole.